StefanoAraujo/vagrant/README.md

 Run `vagrant up` from the main directory to build the server.
 WARNING: Building the server can take up to one hour since we're compiling all PHP versions from source.

+### Updating

+Every so often we update this repository with newer versions of PHP, XDebug, phpMyAdmin etc. In order to stay up to date you generally need to run `vagrant provision`.
+This will install new version branches of PHP as long as they have not been installed.
+It will NOT update existing PHP versions, e.g. it won't upgrade PHP 5.6.15 to 5.6.16.

+However, if you want to update already installed software you need to delete some files from the `vagrant/downloads` directory:
+* `phpXY.installed` and `phpXY.tar.bz2` (where XY is a PHP version branch, e.g. 56) to let the provisioning script overwrite a version branch of PHP with a newer version.
+For example, deleting `php56.installed` and `php56.tar.bz2` allows the provision script to update PHP 5.6 to the latest version defined in `config.yaml`.
+Please note that removing these files will recompile PHP which does take a lot of time!
+As a rule of thumb, delete the files for PHP 5.5, 5.6 and 7.0 (PHP 5.3 and 5.4 are EOL – they do not receive updates any more).
+* `phpXY.xdebug.installed` to update XDebug for a specific PHP version
+* `extrascript.phpmyadmin.installed` and `phpmyadmin.tar.gz` to reinstall/update phpMyAdmin
+* `extrascript.pml.installed` and `pml.tar.gz` to reinstall/update PML (Pimp My Log)

+If you have defined extra scripts in your `config.yaml` you will see the respective `extrascript.KEY.installed` and `KEY.tar.gz` files where KEY is the extra script's key under the extrascripts label in your config.yaml.

 ## Useful information for installed software